Unity-Billal-mesloub/treep_machines_in_motion/README.md

 treep_machines_in_motion
 ------------------------

-The code base of the machines-in-motion organization is compose of a lot of different packages.
-Hence we use [treep](https://gitlab.is.tue.mpg.de/amd-clmc/treep) in order to manage the download of our code base.

 This repository contains treep configurations for the two main organization And several more organization are defined because of our code base dependencies:
 - https://github.com/Unity-Billal-mesloub/